-If a permittee cannot meet the maximum limit of 9.0, the permittee may request SDDENR raise the maximum pH limit for the permittee to 9.5 standard units.
+If a permittee cannot meet the maximum limit of 9.0, the permittee may request SDDANR raise the maximum pH limit for the permittee to 9.5 standard units.
 This change shall be based on ARSD Section 74:52:06:03(4).

-For WWTFs that have already been granted a maximum pH variance, the pH shall not be less than 6.0 standard units or greater than 9.5 standard units in any single analysis and/or measurement.
-These limits are based on the Secondary Treatment Standards, the fish and wildlife propagation, recreation, and stock watering waters classification, the SDSWQS (ARSD Section 74:51:01:52), and existing individual Surface Water Discharge Permits.
+For WWTFs that have already been granted a maximum pH variance either under the current General Permit coverage or an individual permit, the pH shall not be less than 6.0 standard units or greater than 9.5 standard units in any single analysis and/or measurement.
+These limits are based on the Secondary Treatment Standards, the fish and wildlife propagation, recreation, and stock watering beneficial use classification and the SDSWQS (ARSD Section 74:51:01:52).

-The pH limits are being included because SDDENR has determined there is a reasonable potential for the pH of the effluent to violate the SDSWQS.
+The pH limits are being included because SDDANR has determined there is a reasonable potential for the pH of the effluent to violate the SDSWQS.

-- Note: SDDENR specifies that pH analyses are to be conducted within 15 minutes of sample collection with a pH meter.
+Note: SDDANR specifies that pH analyses are to be conducted within 15 minutes of sample collection with a pH meter.
 Therefore, the permittee must have the ability to conduct onsite pH analyses.
 The pH meter used must be capable of simultaneous calibration to two points on the pH scale that bracket the expected pH and are approximately three standard units apart.
 The pH meter must read to 0.01 standard units and be equipped with temperature compensation adjustment.
-Readings shall be reported to the nearest 0.1 standard units. - 4.
-No chemicals, such as chlorine, shall be used without prior written permission.
+Readings shall be reported to the nearest 0.1 standard units.

+4. No chemicals, such as chlorine, shall be used without prior written permission.
 This limit is based on the General Permit writer's professional judgment.